biemond/biemond-oradb/README.md

 Should work for Puppet 2.7 & 3.0

 ##Version updates
-- 1.0.15 RCU fix for multiple FMW Repositories
+- 1.0.15 RCU fix for multiple FMW Repositories, installasm fix with zipExtract = false
 - 1.0.14 Rename some internal manifest to avoid a conflict with orawls
 - 1.0.13 Oracle Database & Client 12.1.0.2 Support
 - 1.0.11 database client fix with remote file, set DBSNMPPASSWORD on a database